MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Pipelines.md

 It's important to remember that objects sent down the pipeline are delivered one at a time.

+## Using native commands in the pipeline

+PowerShell allows you to include native external commands in the pipeline.
+However, it is important to note that PowerShell's pipeline is object-oriented and does not support raw byte data.

+Piping or redirecting output from a native program that outputs raw byte data converts the output to .NET strings.
+This conversion can cause corruption of the raw data output.

+As a workaround, call the native commands using `cmd.exe /c` or `sh -c` and use of the `|` and `>` operators provided by the native shell.

 ## Investigating pipeline errors